-An input virtual PTP port is associated to the external phase/time input (e.g., coming from a PRTC) of the PTP clock, to allow this external interface to participate in the PTP protocol.
-As an input, this external port can participate in the source selection with an associated virtual E{rbest}.
+When associated with an external input signal, a virtual PTP port allows this external interface to participate in the PTP protocol.
+As an input, this external port can participate in the source selection with an associated virtual E{rbest} using the associated virtual PTP port.